 - salt and pepper to taste

-- Slice the beef against the grain into thin slices.
-Dust with flour to coat.
+- Slice the sirloin against the grain and into thin strips.
+Dust with the flour to coat.
 Set aside.

-- Cook egg noodles according to package directions.
-Drain well.
+- Cook the egg noodles according to package directions.
+Drain well and set aside.

-- Meanwhile, heat olive oil in a large heavy skillet over medium high heat.
-Add in onions and mushrooms and saute until tender, about 7 minutes.
-Remove from skillet and set aside.
+- Heat the olive oil in a large heavy skillet over medium-high heat.
+Add the onions and mushrooms.
+Sauté until tender, about 7 minutes, then remove from the skillet and set aside.

-- Without cleaning the skillet, add in butter and let melt over medium high heat.
-Add in steak slices and cook until browned, 4 to 5 minutes.
+- Without cleaning the skillet, add the butter and let it melt over medium-high heat.
+Add the steak slices and cook until browned, about 4 to 5 minutes.

-- Return onions and mushrooms to the skillet.
-Pour in beef broth and Worcestershire sauce and bring to a simmer.
-Simmer until thickened, 2 to 3 minutes.
+- Return the onions and mushrooms to the skillet.
+Pour in the beef broth and Worcestershire sauce.
+Simmer until thickened, about 2 to 3 minutes.